-The EIS should provide information on water usage by the project, including the quality and quantity of all water supplied to the site.
-In particular, the proposed and optional sources of water supply should be described (eg. bores, any surface storages such as dams and weirs, municipal water supply pipelines).
+The EIS should provide information on water usage by the project, including the quality and quantity of all water supplied to the site, especially for onsite processing.
+In particular, the proposed and optional sources of water supply should be described (e.g. bores, any surface storages such as dams and weirs, municipal water supply pipelines).